Zingabopp/BeatSync/README.md

 	* CreatePlaylist
 * ScoreSaber
   * Enabled: If false, disables all feeds from this source.
-  * Trending: Get songs using ScoreSabers "Trending" ordering.
+  * Trending: Get songs using ScoreSaber's "Trending" ordering.
     * Enabled
 	* MaxSongs
 	* CreatePlaylist